xkawu/rich-presence-plus/README.md

 ### `mode` specifications

 -   `folder`: In this mode, Rich Presence + will go through every `.json` files that you have inside `presets` folder.
+[How to use](https://github.com/xkawu/rich-presence-plus?tab=readme-ov-file#how-to-use-folder-mode-)
 -   `dev`: In this mode, you can do anything.
 You are the dev and you can put **anything** you want inside your preset.
-[How to use](https://github.com/xkawu/rich-presence-plus?tab=readme-ov-file#how-to-use-dev-mode-).
+[How to use](https://github.com/xkawu/rich-presence-plus?tab=readme-ov-file#how-to-use-dev-mode-)

 Template :